 Registrants have an obligation to consider a reasonable range of alternative recommendations or decisions available to the registered individual through the registered firm when making a suitability determination.
-What constitutes a reasonable range of alternative recommendations or decisions will depend upon the circumstances, including the firm's product range, the degree of skill and proficiency of the registrant and the client's particular circumstances.
+What constitutes a reasonable range of alternative recommendations or decisions for a client will depend upon the circumstances, including the securities and services offered to the client, the degree of skill and proficiency of the registered individual, and the client's particular circumstances.
+For example, where a firm offers only a limited range of model portfolios, we would not expect the representative to conduct an indepth consideration of alternatives if it is clear that only a limited number of options, or a single option, would be suitable for the client.